 EMAT 6011.
 Advanced Study in Literacy across the Curriculum.
 Units: 3

-A focus on advanced knowledge, skills, and abilities to teach reading/language arts across the different school subjects such as science, math, and history in elementary schools.
+A focus on advanced knowledge, skills, and abilities to teach reading/language arts across the different school subjects.
 Prepares teachers to effectively engage students in learning the language, texts, and literacy practices across different subjects.
 The role of theoretical frameworks in literacy instruction and learning is highlighted.
 The importance of literacy instruction and learning that is grounded in social, cultural, historical, psychological, political, and ideological practices is emphasized.
 Connections between different theoretical perspectives and real-life classroom practices are explored.
 Graded A through C-/No Credit.

 EMAT 6012.
 Advanced Teaching Methods.
 Units: 3

-Advanced knowledge and skills to implement innovative and creative teaching methods to reach the diverse students in elementary school.
-Emphasis on high impact practices including classroom discussion, collaborative problem solving, metacognitive strategies, formative assessment, effective feedback, scaffolding and technology to facilitate active and engaging learning.
+Advanced knowledge and skills to implement innovative and creative teaching methods to reach diverse students in schools including English Language Learners.
+Emphasis on high-impact practices including classroom discussion, collaborative problem solving, metacognitive strategies, formative assessment, effective feedback, scaffolding, and technology to creating inclusive learning environments and maintaining high expectations for all students.
 Grading is A through C-/No Credit.